iFixit/itbrokeand.ifixit.com/_posts/2014-04-01-introducing-php-call-site-stats.md

 # What We Get

-The [php-call-site-stats] project has enabled us to provide information like mean,min,max,std-dev of the execution time for each and every place in our code base where we make a database query.
+The [php-call-site-stats] project has enabled us to provide information like mean, min, max, std-dev of the execution time for each and every place in our code base where we make a database query.
 Note: units are in milliseconds and these stats were collected over a 24-hour period.